 Three days later, while the daughter was alone in another interview with the CPS caseworker, she recanted the story.
 "Why did you tell me that he had touched you?"
 CPS asked the girl, according to a transcript of the video-taped interview.
 "Yea, but grandma told a lie," the girl responds.
 "Yes, that's not what I'm asking you, but why did you tell me — remember when we talked, you told me he touched you, ok?
 Can you tell me why you said that?"

 "Grandma told me to say that."

 Navarijo's defense highlighted that he'd been diagnosed with prostate cancer soon after his marriage and had surgery to remove his prostate four months before the allegations surfaced.
-From September 1997 to August 1998, he was incontinent, unable to control urination.
+From September 1997 to August 1998, he was incontinent, unable to even control his urination.

-But the girl again said her father raped her in a subsequent interview with a caseworker, in which the grandmother was present in the interviewing room.
+But the girl again said her father raped her in a subsequent interview with a caseworker, one in which the grandmother was present in the interviewing room.
 Throughout multiple statements on and off the stand, the daughter says the assault happened once.
 Then that it happened every night for at least a month.
 Or that her father assaulted her with a pico.
 "Can you tell me what you mean by pico?" prosecutor Jeff Mulliner asked the child.
 "Like — like a little sharp knife," the girl said.

 The prosecution and defense in Navarijo's case battled over one crucial element: whether Nancy Kellogg's findings confirmed the girl had been sexually assaulted.